 Marriage researchers have found 4 toxic behaviors that almost always end up being signs leading to divorce or break-up (or a very unhappy relationship) when present in your relationship.

-Dr. Gottman is a well known and respected marriage researcher who identified these toxic behaviors and is able to predict the outcome of a relationship with over 90% accuracy just by observing a couple for 30 minutes while having an argument.
+Renowned American psychologist Dr. John M. Gottman is a well known and respected marriage researcher who identified these toxic behaviors and is able to predict the outcome of a relationship with over 90% accuracy just by observing a couple for 30 minutes while having an argument.
 If these toxic behaviors (which he calls The 4 Horsemen of The Apocalypse) are present, Gottman predicts the odds are not in your favor.

-Toxic behavior is any behavior that leads to a breakdown in relationship communication.
+Toxic behaviors are any behavior that leads to a breakdown in relationship communication.
 When toxic behaviors are present, it makes it close to impossible to resolve any sort of argument because the toxic behavior escalates the argument to the point where it is no longer a productive conversation.

 If you or your partner are displaying any or all of these behaviors, it’s important that you make a commitment to first become more aware of the behavior and second to change the toxic behavior as soon as possible.